mmesh/docs/docs/legal/index.md

 ---
-title: Site Policy
+title: "Site Policy"
-description: In this section, you will find legal texts related to privacy and service terms of the mmesh multi-cloud integration platform.
+description: "In this section, you will find legal texts related to privacy and service terms of the mmesh multi-cloud integration platform."
 ---

 # Site Policy